 An investment bank hired to underwrite an IPO with a less active role than a bookrunner.
 Co-managers will allocate far fewer shares and collect fewer fees.
 Like bookrunners, co-managers will usually initiate research after the quite period.

 The commissions paid to brokers for buying or selling stock ranges from 3 to 5 cents a share for institutions.
-For individuals, broker commissions are about $5 to $10 per trade order, and some brokers even offer free trading.
+For individuals, broker commissions range from $5 to $10 per trade order, and many brokers even offer free trading.
 When institutions purchase an IPO at the offer price, they pay no commission.
 Instead, the underwriter charges the issuing company a gross spread, which is the difference between the public offering price and what the issuing company received.
 Typically, this spread is 6% to 8% of the IPO’s offering price.
 The profitability of doing IPOs is one important reason why investment banks focus on developing this business.

 When investment bankers decide how to price an IPO, they study the valuations of similar, already public companies.
 These are called comparables.
 The pricing range indicated in the registration statement or in the prospectus reflects the proposed valuation of the IPO relative to the comparables.
 It is critical to select good comparables.
 Bankers sometimes point to comparables with high valuations, but knowledgeable investors do their own homework.
 If an IPO is the first company in its industry to go public, investors base a valuation on analogous companies, historical transactions of comparables, and a DCF analysis.
 Companies that had no direct comparables at the time they went public include Yahoo! and Amazon.

 Companies may submit a draft registration statement to the SEC for confidential, non-public review prior to a public IPO filing.
 Companies receive feedback from SEC staff and modify the prospectus accordingly.
 The prospectus is then nearly finalized by the first public filing, and a company can launch its roadshow as early as 15 days later.